-Cycads and palms look alike in many respects, but are not closely related.
-Their physical resemblance caused early botanical confusion about their relationship.
-This confusion led Victorian era collectors to create cycad and palm gardens similar to the one displayed here.
+Cycads and palms look alike in many respects, but they are not related.
+Their physical resemblance caused early confusion about their botanical relationship.
+The longtime association of these plants led Victorian era collectors to create cycad and palm gardens similar to the one displayed here.
 These plants are also represented in the Garden’s geographic collections.

 Palms and cycads are found in tropical, subtropical, and warm temperate regions of the world.
 This collection includes palms and cycads from warm temperate zones.
 The plants in this cycad and palm garden demonstrate the wide variety of species that can be successfully cultivated in the Bay Area’s mediterranean climate.

 Cycads are dioecious, meaning that each plant is either female or male.
 Female cycads produce cones containing large, brightly colored seeds with a fleshy, outer covering that attracts birds, fruit bats, and rodents.
 In the process of consuming the fleshy coverings, the seeds are dispersed.
 Cycads are slow to reproduce and limited in distribution.